SFP-team/berrycv-workflow/README.md

 ## Installation

-Firstly, install the `zbar` shared library using `yum`

-`yum install zbar`
+Tested on linux and windows with python 3.10

+Firstly, install Anaconda (https://www.anaconda.com/download/) and create a virtual environment.

-Once pulled, to run from source, use `pip`, or another package manager to install the python dependencies in `requirements.txt`.
+Once pulled, to run from source, use `pip` to install the python dependencies in `requirements.txt`.

-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`

+to test:
+on Linux:   ./main.py -i ../examples -n tess -r test -a color
+* if command invalid, try to allow access by using chmod on Windows: python main.py -i ../examples -n tess -r test -a color

 ## Flags